ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 connections.
 When this difference is relevant, applications can instead connect directly to the target at the cost of either privacy or performance.

-Clients MUST NOT include identifying information in the request that is encrypted.
-Identifying information includes cookies {{?COOKIES=RFC6265}}, authentication credentials or tokens, and any information that might reveal client-specific information such as account credentials.

 Clients cannot carry connection-level state between requests as they only establish direct connections to the relay responsible for the Oblivious Relay resource.
-However, clients need to ensure that they construct requests without any information gained from previous requests.
-Otherwise, the server might be able to use that information to link requests.
-Cookies {{?COOKIES=RFC6265}} are the most obvious feature that MUST NOT be used by clients.
-However, clients need to include all information learned from requests, which could include the identity of resources.
+However, the content of requests might be used by a server to correlate requests.
+Cookies {{?COOKIES=RFC6265}} are the most obvious feature that might be used to correlate requests, but any identity information and authentication credentials might have the same effect.
+Clients also need to treat information learned from responses with similar care when constructing subsequent requests, which includes the identity of resources.

 Clients MUST generate a new HPKE context for every request, using a good source of entropy ({{?RANDOM=RFC4086}}) for generating keys.
 Key reuse not only risks